 There are five restaurants offering menus influenced by cuisines throughout Central America, a sun lounge, two resort pools, a natural river bath, a heated jet pool, and a wellness center.

-While you’re staying here, plan to rent a car to take in some of the best activities in Costa Rica nearby like an escape to the local beach town of Uvita for surf lessons, an incredible whale-watching tour (this is one of the best spots in the whole country to see whales!) or a nature walk in Marino Ballena National Park.
+While you’re staying here, plan to rent a car to take in some of the best activities in Costa Rica nearby like an escape to the local beach town of Uvita for surf lessons, an incredible whale-watching tour (this is one of the best spots in Costa Rica to see whales!) or a nature walk in Marino Ballena National Park.

 Related read: If you’re looking for more activity ideas from a central location, these are the top day trips from San Jose!